Knoblauchpilze/agents/README.md

 Another important aspect to specialize the simulation is to create agents and their respective behaviors.
 In this context, the agent in and of itself is more the description of the entity and its attached component.

-The base framework is provided in the [Dummy](src/game/simulation/Dummy.cc) file where a skeleton for the creation of an agent is provided.
-More than one method can be defined here and the skeleton should be similar to the following:
+The base framework is provided in the [simulation](src/game/simulation) folder where a skeleton for the specialization of the simulation.
+To add a new agent, a new file called with the name of the `Agent` (say `Dummy` for example) including a single function like below:

 ```cpp
 AgentShPtr